XiaoLiang94/AutoCVs/README.md

 # Python packages required for device control
-Fluigent.SDK (for Fluigent devices control) hardpotato (for electrochemical workstation control) mvsdk (for camera control)
+Fluigent.SDK (for Fluigent devices control) hardpotato (for CHI electrochemical workstation control) mvsdk (for Minsvison camera control)

 # A schematic of the automated workflow to help understand the code logic